 Despite their run-of-the-mill names, the lakes of Maksimir are anything but ordinary.
 Their tranquil waters feed the surrounding forest and serve as a natural habitat for many animal species.

 The lakes of Maksimir offer the perfect backdrop for a lazy picnic, mind-clearing meditation, slow stroll, or peaceful yoga session.
 People can also drive small boats on the third lake.

 In addition to the five lakes, there are 7 springs flowing through Maksimir.
 These springs include:

 - Mirni dol

-The Bliznec spring feeds the second and fifth lake.
-Mirni dol and Dahlia are also feed lakes with water, but their importance is negligible in comparison to Bliznec.
+The Bliznec spring feeds the second and fifth lakes.
+Mirni dol and Dahlia are also feeding lakes with water, but their importance is negligible in comparison to Bliznec.

 Park Maksimir is a protected habitat for many animal species, most commonly vjeverice (squirrels), puhovi (dormice), and šišmiši (bats), as well as kune (martens) and lisice (foxes).

 The park is also rich with birds and is home to 104 bird species.
-The largest population of forest birds in the park are djetlić (a woodpecker), žuna (a flicker), brgljez (a nuthatch), puzavac, and sjenica (a tit).
+The largest population of forest birds in the park are djetlić (woodpecker), žuna (flicker), brgljez (nuthatch), puzavac, and sjenica (tit).